Cascadia Composers Hosts First Ever Virtual NACUSA Conference!

 2021 NACUSA Conference Schedule: April 17 — May 2, 2021

-All concerts will be livestreamed and viewable afterwards on the Cascadia Composers Youtube Channel.
-Click on individual concerts below to see the concert programs and to watch the livestreams.
+All concerts will be streamed and viewable indefinitely afterwards on the Cascadia Composers Youtube Channel.
+Click on individual concerts below to see the concert programs and to watch the concerts.

 Cutting-edge works by student composers from Lewis & Clark College, Portland State University and The Evergreen State College, culminating in a performance of Violin Sonata No. 1 by 2019 NACUSA Young Composers’ Competition winner Zach Gulaboff Davis.
 Featuring local musicians including The Evergreen Experimental Music Ensemble.